-Special provisions of the Immigration and Nationality Act (INA) authorize U.S. Citizenship and Immigration Services (USCIS) to expedite the application and naturalization process for current members of the U.S. armed forces and recently discharged members.
+Special provisions of the Immigration and Nationality Act (INA) authorize U.S. Citizenship and Immigration Services (USCIS) to speed up the application and naturalization process for current members of the U.S. armed forces and recently discharged members.
 In addition, spouses of members of the U.S. armed forces who are or will be deployed may be eligible for expedited naturalization.

 A member of the U.S. armed forces must meet the requirements and qualifications to become a citizen of the United States.
 He or she must demonstrate:

+Qualified members of the U.S. armed forces are exempt from other naturalization requirements, including residence and physical presence in the United States.
 All aspects of the naturalization process, including applications, interviews and ceremonies are available overseas to members of the U.S. armed forces and certain “command-sponsored" spouses.

 A person who obtains U.S. citizenship through his or her military service and separates from the military under “other than honorable conditions" before completing five years of honorable service may have his or her citizenship revoked.

 An individual may qualify for naturalization if he or she has:

 Every military installation has a designated point-of-contact, generally in the personnel division or the Judge Advocate General’s Office, to assist members of the military prepare and file their naturalization application packet.
 That packet includes: